John Garstang: Biography

-Personal biography
+Personal life

-John married Marie Louise Berges, from France, in 1907.
+Garstang married Marie Louise Berges, from France, in 1907.
 Over the years, Marie travelled extensively with him.
-"Whilst in England, Marie and John Garstang lived in Formby, near Liverpool, where Marie died in 1949.
-John died some years later, in Beirut, on the return journey from a holiday cruise.
+"When in England, they lived in Formby, near Liverpool, where Marie died in 1949.
+He died some years later, in Beirut, on the return journey from a holiday cruise.
 It was 1956 and he was eighty years old.
-John and Marie had two children, John Berges Garstang who died in 1965, aged 57 years, and, Meroe Fleming (born Garstang), who died in 1994 at the age of 79 years."
+They had two children, John Berges Garstang who died in 1965, aged 57 years, and Meroe Fleming (born Garstang), who died in 1994 at the age of 79 years."

+Garstang's posthumous monograph The Geography of the Hittite Empire was completed with the help of his sister R. Garstang and his colleague Oliver Gurney after John was disabled by illness in 1953.
+Gurney's wife, Diane Grazebrook, provided the maps.

 Excavations

 Garstang excavated at various sites in his career, including: